StanfordVL/OmniGibson/docs/modules/tasks.md

 </table>

 !!! info annotate "Follow our tutorial on BEHAVIOR tasks!"
-    To better understand how to use / sample / load / customize BEHAVIOR tasks, please read our [tutorial](../tutorials/behavior_tasks.md)!
+    To better understand how to use / sample / load / customize BEHAVIOR tasks, please read our [BEHAVIOR tasks documentation](../behavior_components/behavior_tasks.md)!

 ### `TerminationCondition`
 <table markdown="span">